Who Is Valerie L. Thomas?

-Valerie Thomas was born in May 1943 in Maryland.
-Thomas's interest in math and science were not encouraged until her college years.
-After graduating with a degree in chemistry, Thomas accepted a position at NASA.
+Valerie Thomas' interest in math and science were not encouraged until her college years.
+After graduating with a degree in physics, Thomas accepted a position at NASA.
 She remained there until her retirement in 1995.
 During that time, Thomas received a patent for an illusion transmitter and contributed broadly to the organization's research efforts.

 Early Life and Career

-Valerie Thomas was born in May 1943 in Maryland.
+Thomas was born in February 1943 in Maryland.
 Fascinated by technology from a young age, Thomas was not encouraged to explore science.
-At the age of 8, she checked a book called The Boy's First Book On Electronics out of the local library.
-Her father would not work on any of the projects with his daughter, despite his own interest in electronics.
+At a young age, she checked a book called The Boy's First Book On Electronics out of the library.
+Her father did not work on any of the projects with his daughter, despite his own interest in electronics.

 Thomas grew to be a valued NASA employee.
 In the 1970s, she managed the development of the image-processing systems for Landsat, the first satellite to send images to the Earth from space.